Photo: Clear & Quiet Photography

 — Vincent van Gogh

-I believe the client is the expert on themselves.
+I believe the participant is the expert on themselves.
 My job is to help them explore what this means using different art methods.
-Therapeutic change relies on a strong relationship, which is my first focus with a new client.
-I want my clients to know that they are in a safe place and that I am a support for them.
-As we begin exploring different art media, I follow what the client shows interest in and allow them to lead the process.
+Therapeutic change relies on a strong relationship, which is my first focus with a someone new.
+I want participants to know that they are in a safe place and that I am a support for them.
+As we begin exploring different art media, I follow what the participant shows interest in and allow them to lead the process.
+It is important to be playful while making art and this playfulness helps in working through big feelings and difficult situations.

 Jamie Crayne